dfyockey/XSLT_PEDS/README.md

     3. Click "Behavior"

     4. Under "Executable Text Files", select either "Run them" or "Ask what to do", whichever you prefer.

     5. Close the "Preferences" window.

-  Note: Nothing tragic will happen if you try to run a script and the file mamager isn't set up or able to do it.
+  Note: Nothing tragic will happen if you try to run a script and the file manager isn't set up or able to do it.
 It'll just open a text editor showing program code.

+  ### Windows 10 users
+    1. Move the downloaded XSLT_PEDS zip file into folder of your choice.
+    2. Run the command `unzip zipfile`, where "zipfile" is the name of the downloaded XSLT_PEDS zip file.

-  ** Usage **
+  ## Usage

   1. Perform a search on the USPTO's Patent Examination Data System at https://ped.uspto.gov/peds/.